-There are some applications where fluids then gasses are passed through the hose, in a cyclic sequence.
+There are some applications where the fluid passing through the hose turns into a gas, then back into a fluid, then into a gas etc, in a cyclic sequence.

 This is normally associated with changes in temperature and/or pressure.
 For complex reasons these conditions are extremely damaging to the hose liner, whatever material it is made from.